 Public and Patient Involvement (PPI)

 People have expert knowledge about their own health and illness.
 It is essential that this knowledge is respected and included in health research.
 This is recognised by international and national agencies such as the World Health Organisation, Health Research Board, Irish Research Council and the Health Service Executive.
-It also resonates with UL’s commitment to Community Engagement (Broadening Horizons 2015-2019).
+It also resonates with UL’s commitment to Community Engagement.

 The PPI theme was launched in the HRI in 2016 and is a cross cutting theme with Lifestyle and Health, Health Services Delivery and Technology Enhanced Health Outcomes.
-The theme is led by Professor Anne MacFarlane, Professor of Primary Healthcare Research at the Graduate Entry Medical School.
-Professor MacFarlane established and leads the Public and Patient Involvement (PPI) research unit in the Graduate Entry Medical School, which has been designated a World Health Organisation Collaborating Centre for Migrants’ Involvement in health research.
+The theme is led by Professor Anne MacFarlane, Professor of Primary Healthcare Research at the School of Medicine.
+Professor MacFarlane established and leads the Public and Patient Involvement (PPI) Research Unit in the School of Medicine, which has been designated a World Health Organisation Collaborating Centre for Migrants’ Involvement in health research.